mainwp/mainwp-child/readme.txt

 = What is the purpose of this plugin? =

-It allows the connection between the MainWP main dashboard plugin and the site it is installed on.
+It allows the connection between the [MainWP Dashboard](https://wordpress.org/plugins/mainwp/) plugin and the site it is installed on.

 To see full documentation and FAQs please visit [MainWP Documentation](http://docs.mainwp.com/)